sreekeshiyer/sreekeshiyer/README.md

 </p>

 A little bit about myself and what I do -
-- 🧑‍🎓 Engineering Student (Final Year)
+- 🧑‍🎓 B.E.
+Information Technology
 - 🚀 Working on JAMStack (Next.js, Supabase and Services)
 - 🧑‍🔧 Fan of Microservices
 - ☁️ AWS Community Builder